confidential-containers/cloud-api-adaptor/README.md

 make podvm-builder podvm-binaries podvm-image
 # or to produce an s390x architecture image
 ARCH=s390x make podvm-builder podvm-binaries podvm-image
-# or to produce a centos distribution image
+# or to produce a rhel distribution image
-PODVM_DISTRO=centos make podvm-builder podvm-binaries podvm-image
+PODVM_DISTRO=rhel make podvm-builder podvm-binaries podvm-image
 ```

 > N.B.
 This will populate the image using the component versions found in [versions.yaml](./versions.yaml).